Fire investigation

-Fire investigation, sometimes referred to as origin and cause investigation, is the analysis of fire-related incidents.
+Fire investigation (sometimes referred to as origin and cause investigation) is the analysis of fire-related incidents.
 After firefighters extinguish a fire, an investigation is launched to determine the origin and cause of the fire or explosion.
-Investigations of such incidents require a systematic approach and knowledge of basic fire science.
+These investigations can occur in two stages.
+The first stage is an investigation of the scene of the fire to establish its origin and cause.
+The second step is to conduct laboratory examination on the retrieved samples.
+Investigations of such incidents require a systematic approach and knowledge of fire science.

 Investigating fires

 The difficulty of determining whether arson has occurred arises because fire often destroys the key evidence of its origin.
 Many fires are caused by defective equipment, such as shorting of faulty electrical circuits.
 Car fires can be caused by faulty fuel lines, and spontaneous combustion is possible where organic wastes are stored.
 A fire investigator looks at the fire remains, and obtains information to reconstruct the sequence of events leading up to the fire.

 One of the challenging aspects of fire investigation is the multi-disciplinary basis of the investigator's job.
 As fires can be caused by or involve many ignition sources and fuels, an individual with expertise in fire chemistry should investigate the incident.
 For example, if there is a gas appliance at the origin of the fire, an investigator should know enough about appliances to either include or exclude it as a possible cause of the fire.
 Fire investigators sometimes work with forensic engineers, such as forensic electrical engineers when examining electrical appliances, household wiring, etc.

 In the United States, fire investigators often refer to NFPA 921: Guide for Fire and Explosion Investigations (National Fire Protection Association).
 Also, Kirk's Fire Investigation by David J. Icove and Gerald A. Haynes has long been regarded as the primary textbook in the field of fire investigation.